The 12 essentials of quality management in laboratory environments

 Life science professionals take these 12 tenets very seriously because the cost of quality issues is so high.
 “Not fully implementing the 12 essentials of quality could lead to issues in the laboratory such as treatment complications or unnecessary treatment, delayed diagnosis, poor patient outcomes, increased cost in time and work, and unnecessary follow-up diagnostic testing,” said Tom Zafred, owner of Biomed Systems and Laba, a biobank management system.

 The laboratory needs to be organized around a formal quality management system that supports consistent procedures.
 The management team and quality unit play an integral role in a quality-driven culture, along with structures for monitoring ongoing quality.

-Capable staff members are the single most important asset to a laboratory.
+Capable, qualified staff members are the single most important asset to a laboratory.
 Training, motivation, and engagement are key parts of the quality management system.
 You also need to document all of your training processes within your quality management system.

 4. Purchasing and Inventory

 Properly managing the supply chain is critical to ensure that raw inputs and other supplies are consistently high-quality.
 Inventory activities should verify that materials and supplies are stored in a way that protects integrity.
 Make sure you purchase inventory from suppliers who also follow a quality management system.